cjsbass/vid-vault-youtube-downloader/README.md

 ⚡ **Multiple Quality Options** - Download in 1080p, 720p, 480p, or 360p
 🎨 **Modern Architecture** - Built with Next.js 15, TypeScript, and shadcn/ui components

-## 🚀 Live Demo
+## 🚀 Getting Started

-The app simulates YouTube URL processing and displays mock video data with download options.

-**Test it out:**
+This is a fully functional YouTube video downloader that allows you to download videos in multiple qualities.

+**How to use:**
 1. Enter any YouTube URL (e.g., `https://www.youtube.com/watch?v=dQw4w9WgXcQ`)
-2. Click "EXECUTE" to initiate the download sequence
+2. Click "RE-SCAN" to analyze the video
+3. View video details including title, duration, and available qualities
-3. Select your preferred quality and download
+4. Select your preferred quality (1080p, 720p, 480p, or 360p)
+5. Click "DOWNLOAD" to save the video to your device

 ## 🛠️ Tech Stack